adlnet/xAPI-Spec/xAPI.md

 * Use endpoints below to complete the standard workflow.
-* If this form of authentication is used  to record statements and no  authority  is specified, the LRS should record the  authority  as a group consisting of an Agent representing the registered application, and a Person representing the known user.
+* If this form of authentication is used  to record statements and no  authority  is specified, the LRS should record the  authority  as a group consisting of an Agent representing the registered application, and an Agent representing the known user.

 ###### Application registered + user unknown